mitevpi/awesome-bim/Revit/Python/README.md

 #### [SimpleWPFAppication](https://lifebeyondfife.com/79-ironpython-wpf-html/)

+## Individual Contributors

-A special thanks to the earlier explorers who create some of the projects or resources the community has benefited from:
+A special thanks to the creators of some of the projects or resources the community has benefited from:

 * [Gui Talrico](https://github.com/gtalarico)
 * [Daren Thomas](https://github.com/architecture-building-systems)